“Oh Tommy Tommy! Tommy Tommy Tommy Tommy Robinson.”

 The newly-formed Football Lads Against Fascism (FLAF) is aiming to build a working class movement to challenge the influence of Robinson and the DFLA.
 The group, which has a strong Scottish contingent and links with football firms across Britain, announced its pitch to supporters in a founding statement: “The basic message is football, anti-fascism and working class unity.”

-“We strongly believe that liberal top-down campaigns initiated by clubs, the football hierarchy and the the government can only have a limited success because they are seen to come from above,” says Harper.
+“We strongly believe that liberal top-down campaigns initiated by clubs, the football hierarchy and the the government can only have a limited success because they are seen to come from above,” says Stevens.
 “The most long-lasting and significant campaigns in football have come from the fans themselves, from the bottom-up.”

 FLAF has so far preoccupied itself with mass production of bespoke anti-fascist stickers for various clubs, which have begun to proliferate at stadiums around the country, as well as supporting anti-racist causes and countering DFLA supporters online.
-But Harper hopes to build a presence within clubs to “organise those that are as yet unorganised at football (and) to win over by force of argument those who have strayed into the periphery of right-wing groups.”
+But Stevens hopes to build a presence within clubs to “organise those that are as yet unorganised at football (and) to win over by force of argument those who have strayed into the periphery of right-wing groups.”
 There could also be cases where direct confrontation is necessary, he adds, citing examples of Celtic firms that fought the Scottish Defence League (SDL).